 - Unusually Uninteresting Sight: In The Rift Aang enters the Spirit World while he and the three acolytes are having a picnic; they are very unconcerned and continue eating.
 The only comment made is to reassure the shopkeeper that there is nothing to worry about.

 The current supervisor of a joint Fire Nation and Earth Kingdom mining operation.

-- Adorkable: A Twilight Sparkle-level fanboy of the Gaang, especially Toph.
+- Adorkable: A huge fanboy of the Gaang, especially Toph.

 - His name also has a suspiciously similar resemblance to Asami and Hiroshi Sato, making him a possible ancestor.
 His Hold Your Hippogriffs Catch-Phrase is even "Flying Fire Ferrets!"

 - Implausible Deniability: Satoru insists that the river pollution is from natural causes and not the fault of the factory.
 Toph confirms that he's telling the truth, or at least thinks he is.

 - The Runaway: Like Toph, he ran away from home, because like Mai, his parents are Ozai loyalists.